 - We are going to cook the meat first and then add our vegetables later so that they don't get mushy.

 - Place the lid on the inner pot and cook on high pressure for 30 minutes.
-Pop the lid on the inner pot, seal the vent knob, and set to cook on high pressure for 30 minutes.
+Pop the lid on the inner pot, seal the vent knob, and set it to cook on high pressure for 30 minutes.
 DO NOT USE the stew function, it is always better to manually set the time using the pressure cook or manual button.

 - Once the cooking time has elapsed, allow the pressure to release naturally on its own for 15 minutes, that way the meat stays tender.

 - Pop the lid back on the inner pot, and cook on high pressure for 3 minutes.
+This will ensure your vegetables do not overcook in the time it takes for the meat to become tender.

 - After the cooking time has elapsed, allow the pressure to release naturally for at least 15 minutes.